Where are my files?

 Logo lets you load such an Zip archive into the Files panel.
 Select “File/Load” or “File/Load Files Panel” to select the Zip file that you would like to load.
 Before doing so, select the storage that you would like to load from with the SETCURDIR command, or from the “File/Storage” menu.

-Once you load a Zip file, the Files panel
+Once you load a Zip archive, the Files panel

-acts as a window into that file.
+acts as a window into that archive.
 You can see all files in the Zip

-archive; you can even drag images into your Graphics panel.
+archive; you can even drag images into your Graphics, Editor, or Listener panel.
 Just try to

 drag the file